securitycloud/storm/README.md

 One script for testing
 ============================

-a) <i>Read tests:</i> It prepares storm on cluster, fills kafka-producer by input file and runs all topologies one by one.
-It downloads and parses results and saves to out.date.txt
+a) <i>Read tests:</i> Prepare storm on cluster, fill kafka-producer by input file and run all topologies one by one.
+Download and parse results and save to out.date.txt

     scripts/all-tests-read.sh

-b) <i>ReadWrite tests:</i> It prepares storm on cluster and runs all topologies one by one with filling kafka-producer by input file.
-It downloads and parses results and saves to out.date.txt
+b) <i>ReadWrite tests:</i> Prepare storm on cluster and run all topologies one by one with filling kafka-producer by input file.
+Download and parse results and save to out.date.txt

     scripts/all-tests-readwrite.sh